 You will be able to either obtain a library card or use your Paris student ID card at the university where you are registered.
 Library facilities are operated at a different level than those you are familiar with on campus.
 Hours are much shorter, weekend availability is limited, stacks are often closed to the public, and the waiting period for books is often long.
-They do, however, provide an excellent place to study and can be extremely helpful when you have to do research for a class.
-Do not expect to find lots of computers for your use at the library, so take your own laptop if you wish to use a computer..
-Each arrondissement has its own library and there is a large American library at 10, rue du General Camou in the 8th arrondissement (metro stop Alma-Marceau).
+They do, however, provide an excellent place to study and can be extremely helpful when you must do research for a class.
+Do not expect to find lots of computers for your use at the library, so take your own laptop if you wish to use a computer.
+Each arrondissement has its own library; locations and hours can be found at https://bibliotheques.paris.fr/.
+There is a large American library at 10, rue du General Camou in the 8th arrondissement (metro stop Alma-Marceau).
 The Centre Pompidou Library is open-access, but lines just to enter the building are often long, so if you plan to go, arrive early.